-In connection with the IPO, we entered into a Director Nomination Agreement with the Ryan Parties and Onex.
-The Director Nomination Agreement provides the Ryan Parties the right to designate (in each instance, rounded up to the nearest whole number if necessary): (i) all of the nominees (with the exception of the nominee of Onex, if applicable) for election to our Board for so long as the Ryan Parties control, in the aggregate, 50% or more of the total number of shares of our common stock beneficially owned by the Ryan Parties upon completion of the IPO, as adjusted for any reorganization, recapitalization, stock dividend, stock split, reverse stock split, or similar changes in our capitalization (the "Original Amount"), (ii) 50% of the nominees (or the nominees for election to our Board for so long as the Ryan Parties control, in the aggregate, more than 40%, but less than 50%, of the Original Amount, (iii) 40% of the nominees for election to our Board for so long as the Ryan Parties control, in the aggregate, more than 30%, but less than 40%, of the Original Amount, (iv) 30% of the nominees for election to our Board for so long as the Ryan Parties control, in the aggregate, more than 20%, but less than 30%, of the Original Amount, and (v) 20% of the nominees for election to our Board for so long as the Ryan Parties control, in the aggregate, more than 10%, but less than 20%, of the Original Amount.
-Upon the death or disability of Patrick G. Ryan, or at such time that he is longer on the Board or actively involved in the operations of the Company, the Ryan Parties will no longer hold the nomination rights specified in (i) through (v); however, the Ryan Parties will have the right to designate one nominee for so long as the Ryan Parties control, in the aggregate, 10% or more of the Original Amount.
-In addition, for so long as the Ryan Parties hold the nomination rights specified in (i) through (v); the Ryan Parties have the right to nominate the chairperson of the Board.
-Onex has the right to designate one nominee for election to our Board for so long as Onex controls more than 50% or more of the total number of shares of our common stock beneficially owned by Onex upon completion of the IPO, as adjusted for any reorganization, recapitalization, stock dividend, stock split, reverse stock split, or similar changes in our capitalization.
-In any case, the Ryan Parties' and Onex's nominees must comply with applicable law and stock exchange rules.
-In addition, the Ryan Parties and Onex shall be entitled to designate the replacement for any of its Board designees whose Board service terminates prior to the end of the director's term, regardless of the Ryan Parties' and Onex's beneficial ownership at that time.
-The Ryan Parties shall also have the right to have their designees participate on committees of our Board proportionate to their stock ownership, subject to compliance with applicable law and stock exchange rules.
-The Director Nomination Agreement also prohibits us from increasing or decreasing the size of our Board without the prior written
+In connection with the IPO, the Company entered into a Director Nomination Agreement with the Ryan Parties and Onex.

+The Director Nomination Agreement currently provides the Ryan Parties the right to nominate certain members of our Board based on the number of shares of the Company's common stock held by the Ryan Parties.
+The Director Nomination Agreement provides the Ryan Parties the right to designate (in each instance, rounded up to the nearest whole number if necessary): (i) all of the nominees for election to our Board for so long as the Ryan Parties control, in the aggregate, 50% or more of the total number of shares of our common stock beneficially owned by the Ryan Parties upon completion of the IPO, as adjusted for any reorganization, recapitalization, stock dividend, stock split, reverse stock split, or similar changes in our capitalization (the "Original Amount"); (ii) 50% of the nominees for election to our Board for so long as the Ryan Parties control, in the aggregate, more than 40%, but less than 50% of the Original Amount; (iii) 40% of the nominees for election to our Board for so long as the Ryan Parties control, in the aggregate, more than 30%, but less than 40% of the Original Amount; (iv) 30% of the nominees for election to our Board for so long as the Ryan Parties control, in the aggregate, more than 20%, but less than 30% of the Original Amount; and (v) 20% of the nominees for election to our Board for so long as the Ryan Parties control, in the aggregate, more than 10%, but less than 20% of the Original Amount, which could result in representation on our Board that is disproportionate to the Ryan Parties' beneficial ownership.
+Upon the death or disability of Patrick G. Ryan, or at such time that he is no longer on the Board or actively involved in the operations of the Company, the Ryan Parties will no longer hold the nomination rights specified in (i) through (v); however, the Ryan Parties will have the right to designate one nominee for so long as the Ryan Parties control, in the aggregate, 10% or more of the Original Amount.
+For so long as the Ryan Parties hold the nomination rights specified in clause (i) through (v) above, the Ryan Parties have the right to nominate the chairperson of the Board.
+Onex's right to designate one nominee for election to our Board fell away upon its sale of shares of our Class A common stock in April 2023.

+Currently, the Ryan Parties can nominate all of the nominees for the Board, subject to the ongoing rights of Onex with respect to its one current nominee.
+Robert Le Blanc, a Class II director whose term ends in 2026, is the nominee of Onex, whose nomination by Onex preceded its April 2023 sale of Class A common stock.
+The Director Nomination Agreement also prohibits us from increasing or decreasing the size of our Board without the prior written consent of the Ryan Parties.